Skip to main content

 Starting the application using Helm charts

-Case 1: Auto-generated app config by Helm chart
+Case 1: Auto-generated app configuration by Helm chart

 Spring Boot convention environment variables can be used to override configuration.

-These are the Helm values needed to disable the schema manager in the Camunda apps.
+The following Helm values are needed to disable the schema manager in the Camunda apps.

 # Helm chart values file.